How to Perform Text Analysis via Python and Advertools

 Word frequencies with “phrase_len=3” attribute.

-As you may see that we have row entries which consist of three words.
-Also, we have some stop words in them.
-Also, I should note that, instead of using TF-IDF Analysis, using the Advertools Word Frequency method with the “phrase_len” attribute, sometimes may give more hint about the context of the article as you may see.
-Now we can remove them via the attribute.
-Let’s compare the results with and without “rm_words”.
+As you may see, we have row entries consisting of three words and some stop words.
+I should note that, instead of using TF-IDF Analysis, using the Advertools Word Frequency method with the “phrase_len” attribute sometimes may give more hints about the context of the article.
+Now, we can remove them via the attribute.
+Let’s compare the results with and without “rm_words.”

 adv.word_frequency(text, phrase_len=1, rm_words=[‘the’,’and’, ‘his’, ‘to’, ‘in’, ‘a’, ‘he’, ‘at’, ‘of’, ‘from’, ‘was’, ‘as’]).head(20)